New Councillor Resources

 Congratulations on your election to Council.

-LGAT is pleased to present the first of our new resources for councillors.
+LGAT is pleased to present the following resources for councillors.

-While these are primarily targeted at first time councillors, over the next 12 months we will be addressing a range of topics in greater depth and hope that these resources are useful for all Elected Members.
+While these are primarily targeted at first time councillors, we will be addressing a range of topics in greater depth and hope that these resources are useful for all Elected Members.

 We would like to thank the Local Government Division at the Department of Premier and Cabinet for their support and assistance with the development of these resources.

-Our CEO provides a brief overview here but for more information please see About Us section of the Website
+Our CEO provides a brief overview here but for more information please see who we are section of the Website

 About the Local Government Division